David Cassidy (album)

 David Cassidy was released only on cassette or compact disc in the United States, although vinyl editions were available in Europe.

 Shortly after the release of David Cassidy, Enigma Records would go bust, leaving David Cassidy to once again change record labels.

 1990 Tour

-David Cassidy performed a series of concerts in 1990 to support the album; his warm-up act was a stand-up comedy routine by Danny Bonaduce, his old Partridge Family co-star.
+David Cassidy performed a series of concerts including an SRO gig in Toronto in 1990 to support the album; his warm-up act was a stand-up comedy routine by Danny Bonaduce, his old Partridge Family co-star.
 Bonaduce credits David Cassidy for helping him out of one (of his many) dark times by inviting him on the tour.

 Promotional videos

 A music video was produced and released for the single "Lyin' to Myself".
 The video features David waiting in the terminal of New York's Grand Central Station.